Best Solar Companies in California

 5 things to do before you hire a solar company

-1. Read reviews: Lots of positive customer reviews, ratings and testimonials over the last few years show you a company has a lot of local experience, which makes navigating your county or city’s regulations and incentives much easier.
+1. Read reviews: Lots of positive customer reviews, ratings and testimonials over the last few years are a good sign that a company has extensive local experience.
+This makes navigating your county or city’s regulations and incentives much easier.
 Avoid companies with recurring complaints about system malfunctions, lack of communication, misleading promises and poor customer service.

 3. Check credentials: Legitimate solar companies have proper licensing, insurance and North American Board of Certified Energy Practitioners (NABCEP) certifications for installers.
-Before you sign anything, verify the contractor's credentials throughthe California State License Board (CSLB).
+Before you sign anything, verify the contractor's credentials through the California State License Board (CSLB).
+Watch out for door-to-door solar scams that attempt to gather your personal information, false advertising and aggressive sales tactics.

 4. Understand the warranty: Solar panel product warranties typically range from 10 to 25 years, and performance warranties often last for 25 to 30 years.
 Longer warranties provide more protection and peace of mind.
 Installers should have a warranty on their labor that covers any defective workmanship or component breakdown for at least five years.